Upgrade RStudio Workbench

 RSTUDIO_DATA_HOME environment variables in the service definition can be configured.

-See the RStudio Server Professional Edition - Admin guide for more details on configuring this setting.
+See the RStudio Workbench Professional Edition - Admin guide for more details on configuring this setting.

-Prior to RStudio Server Pro version 1.4, using the Launcher feature to enable an external resource manager and/or JupyterLab, Jupyter Notebook, and VS Code sessions required disabling the real-time project sharing feature of RStudio sessions.
+Prior to RStudio Workbench version 1.4, using the Launcher feature to enable an external resource manager and/or JupyterLab, Jupyter Notebook, and VS Code sessions required disabling the real-time project sharing feature of RStudio sessions.
 This is no longer the case as of version 1.4!

-Please see the RStudio Server Professional Edition - Admin guide for details on enabling project sharing.
+Please see the RStudio Workbench Professional Edition - Admin guide for details on enabling project sharing.